-Security Cash/New Preferred Stock Per Share Common Securities Per Share Series B Preferred Stock \$3.00 in cash or, if the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions described below, thirty (30) shares of New Preferred Stock (the "Series B Cash/New Preferred Stock Portion"), as more fully described below.
-13.33 shares of Common Stock (the "Series B Common Stock Portion" and together with the Series Cash/New Preferred Stock Portion, the "Series B Consideration"), as more fully described below.
+Security Cash/New Preferred Stock Per Share Common Securities Per Share Series B Preferred Stock \$5.00 in cash or, if the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions described below, fifty (50) shares of New Preferred Stock (the "Series B Cash/New Preferred Stock Portion"), subject to reduction and/or partial escrow and as more fully described below.
+Twenty (20) shares of Common Stock (the "Series B Common Stock Portion" and together with the Series Cash/New Preferred Stock Portion, the "Series B Consideration"), subject to reduction and/or partial escrow and as more fully described below.
 Series C Preferred Stock \$0.10 in cash or, if the payment of cash in the Exchange Offers would cause us to violate the Cash Consideration Restrictions described below, one (1) share of New Preferred Stock (the "Series C Cash/New Preferred Stock Portion"), as more fully described below.
 1.25 shares of Common Stock and 1.5 warrants to purchase 1.5 shares of Common Stock at an exercise price of \$5.00 per share (collectively, the "Series C Common Stock Portion" and, together with the Series C Cash/New Preferred Stock Portion, the "Series C Consideration"), as more fully described below.